JulianAndresRiveraCarrillo/Institution/documentation/README.html.txt

 	2. Open your IDE in the workspace in which you have the file
 	3. Import the project
 	4. Run the project

+<<<The project URL of the project in Github is https://github.com/JulianAndresRiveraCarrillo/Institution>>>